Water damage from an undetected leak can quickly cause considerable harm without warning to your home or business. Common causes of water damage are:

 - Leaking roofs or exterior walls.

-The hours immediately following the discovery of water damage are critical to the restoration of your property and to the success of your insurance claim.
+The hours immediately following the discovery of water damage are critical to the restoration of your property and to the success of your water damage insurance claim.
 You need to make certain that all of the damage is properly documented before you can start clearing out the affected property.
 Since mold and mildew can begin to form within 24-48 hours, starting the cleanup efforts should also be a top priority.

 A few things you can do after a water damage loss occurs include: